GabrielTofvesson/Microcode/README.md

 # Running
-To run the microcode, simply run `./lmia` and make sure you have a proper libXm.so (like the one in this repo) installed.
+To run the microcode, simply run `./lmia`

 # Note
-Most rights reserved, as `lmia` and `libXm.so` are simply included in the repo, but are by no means owned or developed by neither me nor my lab partner
+Most rights reserved, as `lmia` and `libXm.so` are simply included in the repo, but are by no means owned or developed by neither me nor my lab partner.
+These aforementioned files may come to be removed from the repository